Ashley Campbell

 Ashley Campbell watering some of the first plants to go into Brooker Reserve in 2015

 I grew up in Bexley, beside the Ōtākaro/Avon River, and went to school in New Brighton, Shirley, and Aranui.
-After university, I followed my dreams to London and then Tāmaki Makaurau/Auckland, where I lived for 16 years.

 The February 22 earthquake destroyed the home I grew up in, which my parents were still living in.
 When the red zone was announced in June 2011 I started the campaign for the area to be returned to nature.

-I returned to Ōtautahi/Christchurch in 2013 to devote myself to the campaign.
 I was a founding member of Avon-Ōtākaro Network, and founder of Greening the Red Zone.
 I later became a member of Te Tira Kāhikuhiku, the Red Zones transformative land use consultative group, which advised LINZ and the Christchurch City Council on temporary land uses.